yuk6heo/GIS-RAmap/README.md

 -->

-Implementation of oral paper of CVPR2021, "Guided Interactive Video Object Segmentation Using Reliability-Based Attention Maps"
+Implementation of CVPR2021 oral paper, "Guided Interactive Video Object Segmentation Using Reliability-Based Attention Maps"

 ### To be released in May